pogomapeisenerz1/PokeAlarm/docs/configuration/events/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Distance Matrix** calculations determine how far away an Event is, for
 both time and distance.
-This can be Walking, Biking, or Driving.
-These
+This can be Walking, Biking, Driving, or Transit.
-calculations require a set location, and a Google Maps API key.
+These calculations require a set location, and a Google Maps API key.
 For more
 information, see the Distance Matrix section of the
 :doc:`../../miscellaneous/location-services` page.